apiel/zicBox/NOTE.md

         - load patterns
         - only refresh necessary part when rendering active step
         - 1/2 step length
+        - if step len is 0 it should play infinite

 - TODO try to make granular synth more versatile
             - play sample (already do it but maybe there would be a way to lock spray or other thing like this)